Converse Chuck Taylor All Star Core Hi

 Over the years, this shoe was called various names by different generations - Chucks, Cons, All-Stars are just some of its monikers.
 In 2003, another hardcore sports brand Nike acquired the Converse.
 Nike would instead buy brands than develop casual shoes.

 As a spinoff of the classic Chucks, Converse launched the Chuck Taylor All Star Core Hi.
 This shoe is one variation of the century-old Chucks which features a refined and softer canvas upper with color contrasted sidewall stripe.
 This shoe also has the Ortholite sockliner for the added comfort.
 This casual kick continues to reign the modern fashion with its timeless style and comfort.

 - This product weighs 343 grams.

-- The metal eyelet vents found in the midsole enhances the airflow.
+- The metal eyelet vents found in the midsole enhance the airflow.

 - The outsole is made of vulcanized rubber for lightness and flexibility.

-- The Ortholite insole was inserted for a more comfortable cushioning and prevent odor formation.
+- The Ortholite insole was inserted for a more comfortable cushioning and to prevent odor formation.